-Data intensive computing, cloud computing, and multicore computing are converging as frontiers to address massive data problems with hybrid programming models and/or runtimes including MapReduce, MPI, and parallel threading on multicore platforms.
-A major challenge is to utilize these technologies and large scale computing resources effectively to advance fundamental science discoveries such as those in Life Sciences.
+Data intensive computing, cloud computing and multicore computing are converging as frontiers to address massive data problems with hybrid programming models and/or runtimes including MapReduce, MPI and parallel threading on multicore platforms.
+A major challenge is to utilize these technologies and large scale computing resources effectively to advance fundamental science discoveries such as those in life sciences.
 The recently developed next-generation sequencers have enabled large-scale genome sequencing in areas such as environmental sample sequencing leading to metagenomic studies of collections of genes.
 Metagenomic research is just one of the areas that present a significant computational challenge because of the amount and complexity of data to be processed.

-This chapter builds on research we have performed (Ekanayake, et al., 2009)(Ekanayake, Pallickara, & Fox, 2008)(Ekanayake, Qiu, Gunarathne, Beason, & Fox, 2010) (Fox, et al., 2009)(Fox, Bae, Ekanayake, Qiu, & Yuan, 2008) (Qiu, et al., 2009) (Qiu & Fox, Data Mining on Multicore Clusters, 2008) (Qiu X., Fox, Yuan, Bae, Chrysanthakopoulos, & Nielsen, 2008) (i-MapReduce, 2009) on the use of Dryad (Microsoft's MapReduce) (Isard, Budiu, Yu, Birrell, & Fetterly, 2007) and Hadoop (open source) (Apache Hadoop, 2009) to address problems in several areas, such as particle physics and biology.
+This chapter builds on research we have performed (Ekanavake, et al., 2009)(Ekanavake, Pallickara, & Fox, 2008)(Ekanayake, Qiu, Gunarathne, Beason, & Fox, 2010) (Fox, et al., 2009) (Fox, Bae, Ekanavake, Qiu, & Yuan, 2008) (Qiu, et al., 2009) (Qiu & Fox, Data Mining on Multicore Clusters, 2008) (Qiu X., Fox, Yuan, Bae, Chrysanthakopoulos, & Nielsen, 2008) (i-MapReduce, 2009) on the use of Dryad (Microsoft's MapReduce) (Isard, Budiu, Yu, Birrell, & Fetterly, 2007) and Hadoop (open source) (Apache Hadoop, 2009) for several applications areas including particle physics and several biology problems.
 The latter often have the striking all pairs (or doubly data parallel) structure highlighted by Thain(Moretti, Bui, Hollingsworth, Rich, Flynn, & Thain, 2009).
-We chose to focus on the MapReduce frameworks, as these stem from the commercial information retrieval field, which is perhaps currently the world's most demanding data analysis problem.
-Exploiting commercial approaches offers a good chance that one can achieve high-quality, robust environments, and MapReduce has a mixture of commercial and open source implementations.
-In particular, we have looked at MapReduce and MPI, and shown how to analyze metagenomics samples with modest numbers of genes on a modern 768 core 32 node cluster.
-We have learnt that currently MapReduce cannot efficiently perform clustering and MDS (Multidimensional Scaling) steps, even though the corresponding MPI implementation only needs reduction and broadcast operations and so fit architecturally functions supported in MapReduce.
-In addition, since we need to support iterative operations, we propose the use of a modified MapReduce framework called i-MapReduce.
-An early prototype described in section 4 has been run on kernels but, as of this writing, not on complete bioinformatics applications.
-Research issues include fault tolerance, performance, and support for existing MPI programs with the i-MapReduce run time supporting the subset of MPI calls.
+We chose to focus on the MapReduce frameworks as these stem from the commercial information retrieval field which is perhaps currently the world's most demanding data analysis problem.
+Exploiting commercial approaches offers a good chance that one can achieve high-quality, robust environments and MapReduce has a mixture of commercial and open source implementations.
+In particular, we have looked at MapReduce and MPI and shown how to analyze metagenomics samples with modest numbers of genes on a modern 768 core 32 node cluster.
+We have learnt that current MapReduce cannot efficiently perform perform clustering and MDS (Multidimensional Scaling) steps even though the corresponding MPI implementation only needs reduction and broadcast operations and so fit architecturally functions supported in MapReduce.
+In addition, we need to support iterative operations and propose i-MapReduce to support this.
+An early prototype described in section 4 has been run on kernels but as yet not on complete bioinformatics applications.
+Research issues include fault tolerance, performance and support of existing MPI programs with the i-MapReduce run time invoked by the subset of MPI calls supported by i-MapReduce.

-We have a robust parallel Dimension Reduction and Deterministic Annealing clustering, and a matching visualization package.
-We also have parallel implementations of two major dimension reduction algorithms - the SMACOF approach to MDS and Generative Topographic Mapping (GTM) described in section 2.
-MDS is $O(N^2)$ and GTM O(N) but, since GTM requires the points to have (high dimensional) vectors associated with them, only MDS can be applied to most sequences.
-Also, since simultaneous multiple sequence alignment MSA is impractical for interesting biology datasets, MDS is a better approach to dimension reduction for sequence samples, because it only requires sequences to be independently aligned in pairs to calculate their dissimilarities.
-On the other hand, GTM is attractive for analyzing high dimension data base records, where well defined vectors are associated with each point - in our case each database record.
+We have robust parallel Dimension Reduction and Deterministic Annealing clustering and a matching visualization package.
+We have parallel implementations of two major dimension reduction approaches - the SMACOF approach to MDS and Generative Topographic Mapping (GTM) described in section 2.
+MDS is $O(N^2)$ and GTM O(N) but only MDS can be applied to most sequences samples as GTM requires that the points have (high dimensional) vectors associated with them.
+As simultaneous multiple sequence alignment MSA is impractical for interesting datasets, MDS is best approach to dimension reduction for sequence samples as it only requires sequences to be independently aligned in pairs to calculate a dissimilarity.
+On the other hand GTM is attractive for analyzing high dimension data base records where well defined vectors are associated with each point - here each database record.